 As of December 31, 2023

-Oı Actual neStream ware LLC Pro Forma OneStream, Inc. (1) (in thousands) Pro Forma as Adjusted OneStream, Inc. ^{(2), (3)}
+OneS tual Pro For Stream OneStre are LLC Inc. (in thousa am, OneStream, Inc. (2), (3)

-Cash and cash equivalents \$ 117,087 \$ \$
+Cash and cash equivalents \$ \$ \$

-Working capital (4) 53,867
+Working capital (4)

-Total assets 361,559
+Total assets

-Total liabilities 255,033
+Total liabilities

-Total equity (5) 106,526
+Total equity (5)

 - (1) Reflects the pro forma balance sheet data for OneStream, Inc. after giving effect to the Reorganization Transactions. - (2) Reflects (a) the pro forma adjustment described in footnote (1) above, (b) the issuance and sale by us of initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, (c) the exchange of shares of Class C common stock for an equivalent number of shares of Class A common stock in connection with the sale of such shares by the selling stockholders in this offering, and (d) the intended application of the net proceeds to us from this offering as set forth in the section titled "Use of Proceeds." - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our cash and cash equivalents, working capital, total assets and total equity by approximately \$ million, assuming that the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Each increase (decrease) of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) the amount of our cash and cash equivalents, working capital, total assets and total equity by approximately \$ million, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Working capital is defined as current assets less current liabilities. - (5) In connection with the Reorganization Transactions, we will amend outstanding common unit options granted under the 2019 Plan to remove a forfeiture provision.
 Prior to this offering, we have not recognized equity-based compensation expense for these outstanding options because they are subject to such forfeiture provision.
 The pro forma adjustments give effect to our anticipated recognition of equity-based compensation expense from these options assuming the forfeiture provision was removed as of December 31, 2023, which has been determined using the Black-Scholes valuation model using a common stock value based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors Affecting Our Performance-Equity-based Compensation Expense."
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors Affecting Our Performance-Equity-Based Compensation Expense."
 Based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, we estimate that this equity-based compensation expense will increase total equity by approximately \$ million.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) total equity by less than \$\frac{9}{2}\$.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) total equity by less than %